Skip to Content

 How to Make Lunch Packing Easier & Italian Caprese Pasta Salad

-The daily grind lunch packing can be grueling.
-After a lot of trial and error here’s what I’ve learned about how to make lunch packing easier.
+The daily grind of lunch packing can be grueling.
+After a lot of trial and error, here’s what I’ve learned about how to make lunch packing easier.

 Note: This page contains affiliate links.
 If you purchase a product through these links, your cost will be the same but The Scramble will receive a small commission.
 I only link to products I personally use, trust, and love.
 If you want to learn more, please check out my disclosure page.
 Thanks for your support!